 An HSA-eligible health plan is an HDHP that satisfies certain IRS requirements with respect to deductibles and out-of-pocket expenses.
-You generally pay more up front for medical expenses before the plan begins to pay for covered services.
-In return, you will generally pay less in premiums than in other medical plans and general preventative care services are fully covered.
-Enrollment in an HSA-eligible health plan is one of the requirements to be eligible to establish an HSA.
+You generally pay less in premiums than in other medical plans, and pay more up front for medical expenses before the plan begins to pay for covered services.
+General preventative care services are fully covered.
+Enrollment in an HSA-eligible health plan is one of the requirements to be eligible to open and contribute to an HSA.